open-education-hub/ccas/CCAS_pandoc.md

 or roughly 57% odds of at least 2 people in a group of 25 sharing the same birthday.
 :::

+This example is commonly known as the **birthday paradox**, since it seems to many people to be counter-intuitive that the probability of at least two people out of 25 sharing a birthday is higher than 50% when there are 365 birthdays to choose from.

 ## Random variables